-The Arizona Nexus is a pioneer member of the National Center for Interprofessional Practice and Education (NCIPE) Nexus Innovations Network.
-As members of the Nexus Innovations Network, Arizona Nexus members collaborate with academic and clinical partners across the United States and submit projects for consideration and participation in the National Center’s ongoing research and evaluation program including the National Center Data Repository (NCDR).
-Participation in the NCIPE's ongoing research and evaluation program and access to funds to support evaluation components of approved projects are associated with roles and responsibilities as required in formal agreements with the NCIPE and among Arizona Nexus members to promote effective and efficient synergy and collaboration.
+The Arizona Nexus is a pioneer member of the National Center for Interprofessional Practice and Education (NCIPE) Nexus Innovations Network and a statewide collaborative of public and private universities and health care organizations in Arizona.
+Arizona Nexus members collaborate with academic and clinical partners locally, regionally, and nationally on diverse array of interprofessional education and collaborative practice (IPECP) projects that includes participation in the National Center’s ongoing research and evaluation program including the National Center Data Repository (NCDR).
+Participation in the NCIPE's ongoing research and evaluation program are associated with roles and responsibilities as required in formal agreements with the NCIPE and among Arizona Nexus members to promote effective and efficient synergy and collaboration.

-Two Center team members fulfill important Arizona Nexus NCIPE liaison roles.
-The Center's Director currently serves as the Arizona Nexus' Liaison and point-of-contact with the NCIPE's Administrative Team while its Evaluation Lead fulfills the Arizona Nexus Evaluation Liaison role with the National Center’s Research and Evaluation Team.
+Two CAIPER team members fulfill important Arizona Nexus NCIPE liaison roles.
+The CAIPER's Founding Director currently serves as the Arizona Nexus' Liaison and point-of-contact with the NCIPE's Administrative Team while CAIPER's Evaluation Lead fulfills the Arizona Nexus Evaluation Liaison role with the National Center’s Research and Evaluation Team.
 NCIPE liaisons, together with Arizona Nexus members and its Advisory Council, commit to a set of principles enabling all Arizona Nexus members to be successful collaborators.

 There are six active Arizona Nexus intervention projects: